Description of the Department

 Knowledge and Experience

-Fluency in English is required.
-Knowledge of French and/or Dutch is considered an asset.
+- Fluency in English is required.
+Working knowledge of French and Arabic is considered an asset.